John Latham (physicist): Literary achievements

 Latham was also a talented prose writer, playwright and prize-winning poet.
 He won first prize in over twenty poetry competitions, with the title poem for one of his later collections (entitled 'From Professor Murasaki’s Notebooks on the Effects of Lightning on the Human Body') gaining second prize in the UK’s 2006 National Poetry Competition.
 He published six full collections of poetry in all and broadcast a number of radio plays on BBC Radio 4.

 Latham's poetry is characterised by the kind of close observation typical of a scientist, combined with a natural ability to generate "a strikingly original angle of vision” whose metaphors "hang around in the mind long after you’ve read them”.
 His poems received positive reviews from poets Ian McMillan, Peter Porter and John Greening, and he was published and/or reviewed in many literary outlets (including the Observer and Poetry Review).
-His later work focussed more intently on the themes of ageing and memory, a significant feature of his writing as dementia took hold, complicating the latter years of his life.
+His later work focused more intently on the themes of ageing and memory, a significant feature of his writing as dementia took hold, complicating the latter years of his life.